Max Storm Pegs

 Max Storm Pegs replace the traditional L shaped anchor pegs.
 Instead of one peg, we have two components namely a 450mm x 8mm thick hardened spring steel peg and a compressing spring capable of 85kg of resistance.

 Max Storm Pegs replace the traditional L shaped anchor pegs.
-Instead of one peg, we have two components namely a 450mm x 8mm thick hardened spring steel peg and a compression spring capable of 85kg of resistance.
+Rather than a single peg, our system utilizes two high-performance components.
+Specifically, it pairs a 450mm x 8mm hardened spring steel peg with a heavy-duty compression spring; furthermore, this spring delivers 85kg of resistance.

 Design registration nr: F2014/00446